ajn123/teamDogLoverGatsyby/src/pages/products/index.md

 ---
 templateKey: 'product-page'
 path: /products
-title: Our Coffee
+title: Our Dog Walking Services
 image: /img/jumbotron.jpg
 heading: Great coffee with a conscience
 description: >-
-  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
+  Team Dog Lover is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.